 Nowadays, here at ESM, we primarily invest through passive Index Funds.
 But we do have a small fund allocated for stock-picking.
 For us, it adds an element of fun.
 And for that reason also, we consider it ‘fun-money’ and can afford to lose the whole lot.
 As I have proven although that was not “fun”.

-If this time investment and risk appeals to you, then go for it.
+If this time investment and level of risk appeal to you, then go for it.
 But for most people, it’s too time-consuming, confusing and risky.
-For these reasons, they consider Index Funds.
+For these reasons, many consider Index Funds.

 Index Funds – investing made easy